 - Webcam Services

-Computer use privileges are limited to currently registered students and faculty/staff of SUNY Plattsburgh and to Clinton Community College students who have paid the technology fee.
+Computer-use privileges are limited to currently registered students and faculty/staff of SUNY Plattsburgh and to Clinton Community College students who have paid the campus Technology Fee.
 Learn more:

 Support and maintenance of equipment purchased from non-approved manufacturers rests solely with the campus department that purchased equipment.